4 Ways To Protect Retirement Savings From Inflation

 TIPS are bonds issued by the U.S. Treasury.
 They differ from other bonds in that the principal amount adjusts with inflation.
 TIPS tie the principal amount to the consumer price index.
 This principal amount can rise with inflation or fall with deflation.
 Twice a year, TIPS adjust the amount of principal according to the CPI and pay interest on the new principal value.

 TIPS offer benefits besides the CPI adjustments.
 Because they are U.S. Treasuries, they have virtually no risk of default.
 Further, should deflation occur, TIPS guarantee 100% of the principal amount upon maturity of the bond.

-TIPS and 9 Other Safe Investments With High Returns
+Check Out: 9 Safe Investments With the Highest Returns

 However, investors should remember that conventional bonds tend to figure some level of inflation risk into their rates.
 The interest rate on TIPS does not.
 Hence, in a low-inflation environment, TIPS investors may see a lower return.
-For this reason, TIPS investors should also add conventional bonds to their portfolios in case of lower inflation.
+For this reason, consider adding conventional bonds to your portfolio in case of lower inflation.

 Keep reading about inflation with 10 tips for investing in an inflationary market.

 - What Money Topics Do You Want Covered: Ask the Financially Savvy Female